top of page

 With Markus Prior

-Journal of Risk and Uncertainty, Forthcoming
+Journal of Risk and Uncertainty, 2025

 Most Africans place primary responsibility for climate action on their own government